Skip to content

 • Scheduled Ancient Monuments (SAM’s)

-In addition, we may be required to consult Natural England as part of your application.
-You are entitled to contact them yourself to get their views on your proposal.
-Any correspondence from Natural England must be submitted as part of the application.
+You may be required to consult Natural England as part of your application and any correspondence from Natural England must be submitted as part of the application.

-Tick the relevant documents in this section so that we know what you are sending.
+Tick the relevant documents in this section so that we know what you are submitting with the application.

 By signing this section, you are declaring that, as far as you know, the information you have provided, including the map and any supporting documents, is true.
 We will not accept any application, where the declaration has not been signed.